 Health Benefits of Blackcurrant berries and Blackcurrant seed oil- Gamma-Linolenic Acid

-For the longest time, oranges and other citrus fruits have been commonly known as containing highest levels of Vitamin C. In reality, Blackcurrant contains four (4x) times the Vitamin C of a typical orange.
+For the longest time, oranges and other citrus fruits have been commonly known as containing the highest levels of Vitamin C. In reality, Blackcurrant contains four (4x) times the Vitamin C of a typical orange.
 Other than Vitamin C, Blackcurrant contains rich antioxidants, Vitamin A, B, E, and Gamma-Linolenic Acid (GLA).
-Whether consumed as a fruit or as a supplement, Blackcurrant will support and promote healthy heart, healthy blood pressure, healthy weight, healthy joints and healthy bones and many other functions at its most fundamental levels.
+Whether consumed as a fruit or as a supplement, Blackcurrant will support and promote a healthy heart, healthy blood pressure, healthy weight, healthy joints and healthy bones and many other functions at its most fundamental level.

-Blackcurrant contains more than 300 different types of nutrients.
+Blackcurrant contains more than 300 different types of nutrients

 Many of the nutrients are used for nutraceutical and pharmaceutical purposes.
 One of the most commonly used nutrients in Blackcurrant are Anthocyanins, GLA, polyphenols, Cyclooxygease-1/COX-1 and Cyclooxygenase-2/COX-2, in various combinations, are often used for various inflammations.